OlgaJ1989/taste-of-poland/README.md

 * CSS - no errors were found when code was passed through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

     ![CSS](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/css-validator.PNG)

-* JavaScript - when running the code through JShint linter I received the following error message referring to the two 'let' variables: "'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).".
+* JavaScript - when running the code through [JSHint linter](https://jshint.com/) I received the following error message referring to the two 'let' variables: "'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).".
 I copied /*jshint esversion: 6 */ into the linter window to override this.
 I have also used /*globals bootstrap */ to stop JSHint from treating 'bootstrap' in let alert = new bootstrap.Alert(messages) as an undefined variable.
 After I did this, no more errors appeared.

     ![jShint](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/jshint.PNG)

+* Python - when running the code through [PEP8 linter](http://pep8online.com/) I received a few 'line too long' errors referring to the automatically generated code in settings.py.
+As the code was auto-generated and there was not an easy fix to shorten the lines, I have left this error in.
+There were no errors in any other files that have been coded and customised by me.

 * Accessibility - when using the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) to test the site's accessibility, I have encountered the following errors and/or warnings: